 Hungary's wholesale electricity market has been coupled with those of the Czech Republic, Slovakia and Romania since 2014 and its electricity system is directly connected with all of its neighbours except Slovenia.
 However, in practice it tends to import electricity from Slovakia, Ukraine and the Balkan countries and, due to limitations on the amount of electricity that can be generated in Hungary itself, this can lead to raised prices.
 To boost the cross-border flow of electricity and reduce costs for consumers, three projects are currently underway that will strengthen Hungary's electricity connections with its neighbours.
 These have been identified by the European Commission as Projects of Common Interest (PCIs), considered essential for providing Europe with affordable, secure and sustainable energy.

 Moreover, currently Hungary imports almost all its gas from one country.
 As part of initiatives to diversify its sources of gas and improve security of supply, two gas connectors that link Hungary with Romania and Slovakia have been built with the help of EU funding.
-During the Vice-President's visit, a memorandum of understanding on building infrastructure to create a natural gas reverse flow between Hungary and Croatia is also due to be signed by the two countries.
+During the Vice-President's visit, a memorandum of understanding on building infrastructure to create a natural gas reverse flow between Hungary and Croatia was signed by the two countries.

 Hungary is on track to meet all of its 2020 targets for energy efficiency, renewable energy and reducing greenhouse gas emissions , although its transport sector needs to make greater efforts to source more energy from renewables.